pantheon-systems/documentation/source/content/guides/drupal-9-migration/06-build-tools-to-d9-build-tools.md

 SFTP_COMMAND=$(terminus connection:info gk-8.live \
    --format=json | jq -r ".sftp_command")

-# For rysnc, all we really need is the crazy-long
+# For rysnc, all we really need is the long
 # user and host name.
 Strip out the rest.
 # (Make sure the empty space is there at the end
 # before the bracket!)